NvChad/tinyvim/README.md

-# basic-config
+# TinyVim
-- This config is meant to be a starting point for new neovim users
+- Minimal Neovim config meant to be a starting point for new neovim users.

-# Notes
+# About
-- Dont expect this config to be beautiful!
+- Dont expect this config to be beautiful or blazing fast (no hardcore lazyloading is done)!
 - I'm just using some plugins with their default configs
 - This config only uses only lesser plugins which I think are important for any config.